-The gains of inputs 1 and 2 can be linked using the Input/Output Panel buttons such that if either input's gain is adjusted, the change in gain is applied to both inputs.
-This function is enabled and disabled using the buttons on this screen.
+The gains of inputs 1 and 2 can be linked

+such that if either input's gain is adjusted, the change in gain is applied to both inputs.
+This is done using buttons 1 and 2 in the Input/Output section of the control surface, but first, this behaviour has to be enabled and disabled using the buttons on this screen.